joshbrew/device-decoder/src/ble/README.md

 `npm i ble-wrapper`

 Convenience features for the @capacitor-community/bluetooth-le API for browser or native mobile.
 See class usage below.
 Includes useful byte manipulation callbacks.
+19.5kb dist

 Instantiate with `const BLE = new BLEClient()`.
 See class details below.